 Riding Without Using the Motor

 If you plan to pedal your e-bike without using the motor, a geared motor is the better choice.
-This is because geared hub motors have a freewheel system built into the gearing.
+This is because geared hub motors have a freewheel mechanism built into the gearing.
 This freewheel disengages the motor when it’s not in use.
 You don’t have to overcome the resistance of the motor while pedaling without pedal assist.
-This makes it much easier to pedal an e-bike with a geared hub motor if the battery runs out or if you simply don’t want to use the pedal assist system.
+This makes it much easier to ride an e-bike with a geared hub motor if the battery runs out or if you simply don’t want to use the motor.

 Direct drive hub motors are always engaged.
 The motor always creates some electromagnetic resistance, even when it’s turned off.
 While pedaling with the motor turned off, you still have to overcome the resistance created by the magnets passing over the stator.
 This makes it harder to pedal the bike when you’re not using the motor.

-This reduces your pedaling efficiency.
-Some of your pedaling power goes toward overcoming the resistance created by the motor.
-It also slows you down.
-You will feel the resistance while pedaling.
-You won’t want to ride very far without your motor engaged when you ride an e-bike with a direct drive hub motor.
+This reduces your efficiency.
+Some of your pedaling power goes toward overcoming the resistance created by the motor, which slows you down.
+You will feel the resistance.
+You won’t want to ride very far without your motor engaged.
 You’ll only want to ride without the motor in emergency situations, like if your battery runs out mid-ride.

 Winner: A geared motor makes the bike easier to ride when the motor is not in use.